Reddit's Appetite: Predicting User Engagement with Nutritional Content: Materials and Methods

-\xhdr{Engagement levels} We operationalize engagement by the number of comments and define posts with at least one comment to be engaging posts and without comments to be non-engaging posts.
-Further, we define resonant and non-resonant posts by categorizing posts in the top $1$\% by comment count (i.e., the first percentile) as resonant ($3,219$ posts), while those with $0$ or $1$ comment are considered non-resonant ($157,470$ posts).
-Note that slight variations in the definition of low resonance, such as considering only posts without comments, posts with just one comment, or posts with up to five comments, did not impact the results.
-To obtain balanced classes for our prediction experiment (cf. Sec. \ref{sec:prediction}) we randomly sample $3,219$ non-resonant posts, resulting in $6,438$ posts for further analysis.
+\textbf{Engagement levels.} To obtain a strong contrast between engagement levels, we portray engagement by the number of comments and define posts in the top $1$\% by comment count as engaging ($3,003$ posts), and consider those with zero or one comment as non-engaging ($157,470$ posts).
+As we want to control for visual features, we consider only posts with images available.
+Slight variations in the definition of low engagement, such as considering only posts without comments, posts with just one comment, or posts with up to five comments, do not impact the results.
+To obtain balanced classes for our prediction experiment (cf. Sect. \ref{sec:prediction}), we randomly sample $3,003$ non-engaging posts, resulting in $6,006$ posts for further analysis.

-\xhdr{Nutritional Content Analysis} We show the distributions of macronutrient content of meals in Figure \ref{fig:macros}.
-Specifically, we compare the nutritional content distributions of posts with and without user engagement (top row Fig. \ref{fig:macros}), as well as resonant vs. non-resonant posts (bottom row Fig. \ref{fig:macros}).
-The majority of posts fall within the moderate calorie range, from $100$ to $300$ kcal per $100$g of food.
-When comparing posts with and without engagement, the calorie distribution appears similar (Fig. \ref{fig:rq1_calorie}), although the difference in means is statistically significant ($p < 10^{-235}$, Mann-Whitney-U test).
-The calorie distribution is bimodal, with one peak at around $150$ calories and another at around $300$ calories.

-Similarly to the calorie distributions the distributions of other macronutrients appear similar to each other, but all the differences in means are statistically significant (all $p < 10^{-6}$).
-For example, the vast majority of meals contain up to $20$g of protein (Fig. \ref{fig:rq1_protein}).
-Posts without engagement show a peak at around $5$g of protein, with a gradual decline in posts as protein content increases.
-In contrast, posts with engagement exhibit a spike at around $5$g of protein, followed by another increase at just over $10$g of protein.
-Posts with engagement generally feature meals with higher carbohydrate content, while posts without engagement tend to feature meals with lower carbohydrate content (Fig. \ref{fig:rq1_carb}).
-The fat distribution is similar, with posts without engagement tending to feature lower-fat meals (Fig. \ref{fig:rq1_fat}).